mlr-org/mlr-outreach/2019_odsc/README.md

 ## Set up your Session!

-* Remote:
+### Remote

+Easy: Run examples on RStudio Cloud.
+Everything is installed and was tested before, so it should work.
+You need to sign up for an account.

 [rstudio.cloud](rstudio.cloud) TODO

-* Local:
+### Local

+Run examples on your machine.
+For this you have to make sure your packages are installed and updated.
+Can't be guaranteed to work.

-(load this page from the link above and copy-paste this in your R session)
+Load this page from the link above and copy-paste this in your R session:

 ```r
 packages_cran = c(